 At RMSP, we talk to a lot of prospective students and their parents, and the most common question is: “Can you make a living doing this?”
+Can photography be a career?
 And the answer is YES.
 But the truth goes deeper than this, and the deeper you go, the better the news gets.
 But, first, let’s get real for a sec.

 Can you make a living as a landscape photographer?
 Well, I know if my son came to me and wanted to pursue that route, I would advise him to have a back-up income source.
 Full stop.
 Landscape is a difficult way to go — not much different than if he came to me expressing that he wants to become a rock star.
 Being a landscape photographer that can pay a mortgage, own a car, and pay the bills is a much harder road to go down than some of the other myriad avenues that the imaging field has to offer.
 Is it impossible?
 No, but not as easy or as regular as other avenues in photography or the imaging field.